tokay-lang/tokay-docs/src/basics/items.md

 'check' * 3       # matches "check" in input and repeats it 3 times, resuling in value push "yes"        # pushes result value "yes"
 ```

+Right now, this isn't so important, and you shouldn't keep this in mind all the time.
+It will become useful during the next chapters, and especially when writing programs that parse or extract data off something.

 ## Conclusion